-Mark Zuckerberg – Big Five Personality Traits
+Mark Zuckerberg Personality Type – Big Five

-Neuroticism is a difficult one based on what I know so far, which is mostly the movie the Social Network.
-I will tilt towards being somewhat high in neuroticism, based on how he was affected by being dumped by his girlfriend; the pain from that in-part seemed to motivate him to succeed.
-Being high in neuroticism can make someone defensively aggressive, there is some evidence of that being true.
+Neuroticism is a difficult one based on what I know so far, which is mostly the movie The Social Network.
+I will tilt towards being somewhat high in neuroticism, based on how he was affected by being dumped by his girlfriend; the pain from that seemed to in part motivate him to succeed.
+Being high in neuroticism can make someone defensively aggressive.
+There is some evidence of that being true.

-Mark Zuckerberg – MBTI
+Mark Zuckerberg Personality Type – MBTI